Grafton’s Response to COVID-19 (Coronavirus)

 In addition, we have redoubled our efforts to sanitize surfaces throughout each facility and program, and have communicated widely and repeatedly about the importance of proper coughing/sneezing etiquette as well as hand washing hygiene protocol per Centers for Disease Control (CDC) standards.
 This is the best way to prevent the spread of any respiratory illness.

-A2: The CDC guidelines indicate that those at most risk include the elderly and those with a compromised immune systems, diabetes or other medical impairments increase risk.
-Grafton has determined all residential clients who are thus at risk are known to us and our medical teams.
+A: The CDC guidelines indicate that those at most risk include the elderly and those with a compromised immune systems, diabetes, or other medical impairments.
+Grafton has developed a list of higher-risk clients who receive daily monitoring for any symptoms.
+In the event symptoms are noted, we recommend testing to the parent or guardian of the individual, and follow through as soon as possible.

-A3: While Grafton has long believed that the connection between our resident, their family and their community is incredibly important, the answer, temporarily, is no. Right now, our first priority is the health of those within our care.
+A: While Grafton has long believed that the connection between our resident, their family and their community is incredibly important, the answer, temporarily, is no. Right now, our first priority is the health of those within our care and our carers.
 Grafton is adopting the CMS (Center for Medicare & Medicaid Services) guidelines for “nursing homes” as we face the current challenge.
 These guidelines were released in a memo on March 9, entitled “Guidance for Infection Control and Prevention of Coronavirus Disease 2019 in nursing homes (revised).”

 As you know many of our adult clients have complicated medical conditions that render them at even greater risk than the general population which is why this step was taken in our adult services on March 12.
 We extended this to our children’s services as of March 16.
 On March 24, we extended this policy to be in place until we have passed the most acute phase of the pandemic.
-Given the risk of Covid-19 to our clients, we are taking this action to limit the potential of exposure.
-This means that no visits will be allowed, “…except for certain situations, such as end- of-life situations or when a visitor is essential for the resident’s emotional well-being.”
+In late November, these restrictions needed to, again, be enacted.
+Given the risk of COVID-19 to our clients, we are taking this action to limit the potential of exposure.
+This means that no visits will be allowed, “…except for certain situations, such as end-of-life situations or when a visitor is essential for the resident’s emotional well-being.”

 Furthermore, if a non-routine visit is requested, the Executive Director in the region where your loved-one resides must approve that visit.
 Any visitor to a Grafton site – including parents – will NOT be allowed entry if: